publiccodenet/repository-template/publiccode.md

 # Standard for Public Code compliance

 This repository is set up to comply with the [Standard for Public Code](https://standard.publiccode.net/).
+It's based on a freely available [repository template](https://github.com/publiccodenet/repositorytemplate) created by the Foundation for Public Code.

+The template repository contains template documents (like README, CONTRIBUTING and LICENCE) and in-line guidance on how to configure these for your project.

+## About the Standard for Public Code

-Potential users of codebases tested against the Standard for Public Code can expect them to be highly reusable, easily maintainable and of high quality.
+Meeting the Standard for Public Code helps codebases become highly reusable, easily maintainable and of high quality.

 The Standard for Public Code does this by: